Order of Visit: High Point #33

 Once we got our turn to climb the tower, we were met with a brass relief map of the surrounding area in the center of the viewing platform.
 The surrounding trees were short enough that we could see for miles in every direction, and the absence of foliage meant we could easily spot Deer Lick Lake and High Point lake off to the west.

-All told, our trip up to the top of Pennsylvania was a nice, relaxed journey.
-Our hike gave us the chance to make it a little more challenging than our past three high points.
-And that brief time outdoors made it feel a bit more like a destination to us.
+Our trip up to the top of Pennsylvania was a nice, relaxed journey.
+The hike allowed us to make it a little more challenging than our past three high points.
+And that brief time outdoors made it feel more like a destination to us.

 DETAILS